kibis-is/mobile-app/README.md

 </h1>

 <h4 align="center">
-  The wallet for your lifestyle.
+  A wallet for your lifestyle.
 </h4>

 <p align="center">